Now Accepting Applications

 An "eligible household" is defined as a renter household in which at least one or more individuals meets the following criteria:

-- Demonstrates a risk of experiencing homelessness or housing instability (including eviction notice, utility shutoff notice, past due rent notice, past due utility notice, or any other evidence of unsafe or unhealthy living conditions or housing stability); and
+- Demonstrates a risk of experiencing homelessness or housing instability (including eviction notices, utility shutoff notice, past due rent notice, past due utility notice, or any other evidence of unsafe or unhealthy living conditions or housing stability); and

 - Has a household income at or below 80 percent of the Area Median Income.